 Playa del Carmen has notable places that are worthwhile visiting:

-Activities in Playa del Carmen, Mexico in the winter
+Activities in Playa del Carmen, Mexico in the fall, winter, or spring

 Since temperatures only drop a few degrees in the winter in Playa del Carmen, there are still many restaurants and shops that stay open.
 You can enjoy delicious local Mexican cuisine at a number of restaurants and comidas serving different flavors and spices which are great.